Marital Rape Law in Nepal – All the Information You Need to Know

 1. To give money for treatment or provide proper treatment

-2. If there is a problem to live in the same place manage in the separate place
+2. If there is a problem with living in the same place manage in a separate place

-3. To protect the wife and don’t give torture the wife
+3. To protect the wife and not torture the wife

 4. To give space in the same home where she is residing